ArihantKhaitan/LLM-prompt-firewall/README.md

 ## 🚀 Features

 - ✅ **Prompt Classification**: Classifies prompts into `safe` or `jailbreak`
-- 🧠 **Zero-shot Inference**: Uses powerful LLMs to detect prompt intent without fine-tuning
+- 🧠 **Few-shot Inference and Zero-shot Inference**: Uses powerful LLMs to detect prompt intent with or without examples
 - 🧪 **Evaluation Suite**: Test and measure accuracy on labeled datasets
 - 🌐 **UI Interface**: Minimal terminal-based interface for testing
 - 🔐 **Environment Variable Based Key Loading** (no secrets stored)
+- 🔥 **Firewall**: Blocks Prompts at Prompt level or Respone Level

 ## 🗂 File Structure